DBMS-org/DBMS/DESCRIPTIVE_USE_CASES.md

 - Reset code has not been used

 **Postconditions**:
-- User's password is updated with new BCrypt hash
+- User's password is securely updated
 - Reset code is marked as used and invalidated
 - User receives email confirmation of password change
 - User can login with new password